Franz von Werra: Capture and escapes

 On 7 October he tried to escape for a second time, during a daytime walk outside the camp.
 At a regular stop, while a fruit cart provided a lucky diversion and other German prisoners covered for him, Werra slipped over a dry-stone wall into a field.
 The guards alerted the local farmers and the Home Guard.
 On the evening of 10 October at around 11:00 p.m., two Home Guards found him sheltering from the rain in a hoggarth (a type of small stone hut used for storing sheep fodder that is common in the area).
 On being removed from the hut he knocked the lamp to the ground, extinguishing the light, then he quickly escaped and disappeared into the night.
 On 12 October, he was spotted climbing a fell.
 The area was surrounded, and Werra was eventually found, almost immersed in a muddy depression in the ground.
 He was sentenced to 21 days of solitary confinement and on 3 November was transferred to Camp No. 13 in Swanwick, Derbyshire, also known as the Hayes camp.

 In Camp No. 13, Werra joined a group calling itself Swanwick Tiefbau A.G.
 (Swanwick Excavations, Ltd.), which was digging an escape tunnel.
 The tunnel can still be seen at the Hayes Conference Centre.
 On 17 December 1940, after a month's digging, it was complete.
 The camp had forgers who equipped the escape group with money and fake identity papers.
 On 20 December, Werra and four others slipped out of the tunnel under the cover of anti-aircraft fire and the singing of the camp choir.
 The others were recaptured quickly, leaving Werra to proceed alone.
 He had taken along his flying suit and decided to masquerade as Captain van Lott, a Dutch Royal Netherlands Air Force pilot.
 He told a friendly locomotive driver that he was a downed bomber pilot trying to reach his unit, and asked to be taken to the nearest RAF base.
-At Codnor Park railway station, a local clerk became suspicious but eventually agreed to arrange his transportation to the aerodrome at RAF Hucknall, near Nottingham.
-The police also questioned him but von Werra convinced them he was harmless.
+At Codnor Park railway station, a local staff member became suspicious but eventually agreed to arrange his transport to the aerodrome at RAF Hucknall, near Nottingham.
+The police also questioned him but von Werra convinced them he was genuine.
 At Hucknall, a Squadron Leader Boniface asked for his credentials and von Werra claimed to be based at Dyce near Aberdeen.
 While Boniface went to check this story, von Werra excused himself and ran to the nearest hangar, trying to tell a mechanic that he was cleared for a test flight.
-Boniface arrived in time to arrest him at gunpoint, as he sat in the cockpit, trying to learn the controls.
+Boniface arrived in time to arrest him at gunpoint, as he sat in the cockpit, trying to familiarise himself with the controls.
 Von Werra was sent back to the Hayes camp under armed guard.